-The first spark of my desire to become a cardiologist came, believe it or not, in a 3rd-grade art class where I was asked to draw and color the circulation of blood as depicted by 16th-century English physician William Harvey.
+The first spark of my desire to become a cardiologist came, believe it or not, in a third-grade art class where I was asked to draw and color the circulation of blood as depicted by 16th-century English physician William Harvey.
 This task enraptured me—seeing that something so beautiful could work so flawlessly.
-So many years later, I remain intrigued by cardiac transplantation, the subspecialty in which I ultimately chose to anchor my career as a physician scientist.
+So, many years later, I remain intrigued by cardiac transplantation, the subspecialty in which I ultimately chose to anchor my career as a physician scientist.
 Each day I live in awe of the fact that you can remove someone’s organ, place it in another, and still have that organ work beautifully, most of the time.
 But why does it sometimes fail?

 In college and medical school, my interest in cardiology continued to grow, propelled by an unquenchable thirst for research that directly addressed clinical challenges I saw in my patients.
 After completing cardiology training in London in the 1970s, I accepted a fellowship position at Stanford University with every intention of returning to London a few years later.
-Acquiring a brief training experience in the United States, otherwise known as getting a “BTA,” or been to America, had become an unwritten rule for career advancement.
+Acquiring a brief training experience in the United States—otherwise known as getting a “BTA” (or “been to America”)—had become an unwritten rule for career advancement.
 Yet, in my case, two years morphed into 30 as I took advantage of the phenomenal opportunities Stanford gave early-career scientists like me.

 Other drivers of institutional culture that perpetuate the gender gap in career advancement include sociocultural factors such as bias, outmoded work–life policies, and a sense of isolation and lack of inclusion that manifest as stereotype threat.
 I think back to my London days and remember clearly the isolation I experienced and how it affected my behavior.

-Here again, there is no reason to despair as we can look to research for solutions.
+Here again, there is no reason to despair, as we can look to research for solutions.
 For example, although we know that implicit (and, of course, explicit) biases lead scientists to make flawed decisions about hiring, rigorous studies show the efficacy of interventions that mitigate bias.
 Stereotypes that alter an individual’s sense of belonging in science can be a barrier to performance and productivity, yet interventions to alleviate stereotype threat are effective.

 It is also no longer fair or realistic to cite work–life issues as the major impetus for women’s lack of representation in science and engineering.
 Instead, let’s look to institutional culture as a key culprit.
 Why must we consider work–life issues career-pausing when we can see flexible schedules as career-advancing, for both sexes?
 Research shows that flexible work arrangements can improve satisfaction and even performance.